syedmwgilani/Habbit-Tracker/README.md

 ## TODOs

-1. Save data on Habit Template page to local storage
-2. Create a progress bar.
+1. Create a progress bar.
    - This should be two different shades of green
-3. Make progress bar clickable.
+2. Make progress bar clickable.
-4. Create a list of Habit objects that hold the progress bars.
+3. Create a list of Habit objects that hold the progress bars.

 # Getting Started with Create React App